Find Trade Colleges

 The in-demand bachelor’s degree programs at University of Connecticut helped the school earn the #4 place on this year’s ranking of the most popular allied health professions schools in Connecticut.
 Located in the suburb of Storrs, UCONN is a public college with a very large student population.

-A rank of #5 on this year’s list means University of New Haven is a great place for allied health professions students working on their bachelor’s degree.
-Located in the suburb of West Haven, University of New Haven is a private not-for-profit college with a moderately-sized student population.
+Out of the 8 schools in Connecticut that were part of this year’s ranking, University of New Haven landed the # 5 spot on the list.
+Located in the large suburb of West Haven, University of New Haven is a private not-for-profit college with a moderately-sized student population.

 Of the 23 students majoring in allied health at University of New Haven, 65% are male and 35% are female.

-Central Connecticut State University ranked #6 on this year’s Most Popular Allied Health Professions Bachelor’s Degree Trade Schools in Connecticut list.
-Located in the suburb of New Britain, CCSU is a public college with a medium-sized student population.
+With a ranking of #6, Central Connecticut State University did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
+Located in the suburb of New Britain, CCSU is a public school with a moderately-sized student population.

-Southern Connecticut State University did quite well in this year’s ranking of the most popular places for allied health professions students to get a bachelor’s degree.
-It came in at #6 on the list.
-SCSU is a medium-sized public school located in the medium-sized city of New Haven.
+With a ranking of #6, Southern Connecticut State University did quite well on this year’s most popular schools for allied health professions students working on their bachelor’s degree.
+SCSU is a medium-sized public school located in the city of New Haven.

 About 74% of the students majoring in allied health at the school are women while 26% are male.